mk1nz/GSM57/README.md

 4 - Solder Belden 1307A 16AWG cable directly to the speaker and Amplenol SP-2-MD speaker connector.
 SUGGESTION: The length of the cable should be short to prevent parasitic vibrations inside the speaker cabinet.

-5 - Mount speaker and speaker connector to the cabinet.
+5 - Fasten the speaker and speaker connector to the cabinet.

 # Parts used in original build:
+Cast Frame #8-32 Speaker Mounting Kit
+Port Tube 1" ID x 4" L Flared
+Amphenol SP-2-MD Speaker Connector 2 Pole "D" Flange Panel Mount Black Amphenol SP-2-F Loudspeaker Cable Connector 2 Pole Belden 1307A 16AWG Сable
+Dayton Audio RS100-8 4" Reference Full-Range Driver 8 Ohm